 Economist Hannes Schwandt’s research agenda lies at the intersection of health economics, labor economics, and economic demography and focuses on the role of health in determining economic inequality.
 As an economic input to education, productivity, and wellbeing, health is an important determinant of inequality.
 At the same time, health is an output of an individual’s economic situation, the environment, and macroeconomic conditions—factors that can be addressed by public policy.
 In one line of research, Schwandt looks at macroeconomic shocks, such as stock market fluctuations, unemployment, and trade shocks, and explores their impact on health, human capital, and fertility.
 In a second branch of research, he focuses on the first years of life, including in utero.
 In particular, he investigates how environmental and institutional factors impair the health trajectories of children, and how they can be addressed by policies.

 Schwandt’s research has been published in Science, American Economic Journal: Applied Economics, Proceedings of the National Academy of Sciences, the Journal of Human Resources, and the Harvard Business Review.
 His work has been featured in media outlets including the New York Times, Economist, Wall Street Journal, Financial Times, NPR, and the Washington Post.
 His research has been supported by the Value of Vaccination Network and the Danish Research Council.
-Schwandt is a research fellow at the Institute of Labor Economics (IZA) and an affiliate of the Center for Economic and Policy Research (CEPR).
+Schwandt is a research fellow at at the National Bureau of Economic Research (NBER), the Institute of Labor Economics (IZA), and an affiliate of the Center for Economic and Policy Research (CEPR).

 How Unfavorable Conditions at Labor Market Entry Affect Long-Run Labor Market Outcomes and Health.
-Schwandt and his co-author study the persistent affect of initial labor market conditions for labor market entrants in the United States on earnings, receipt of government support, and mortality by education, gender, and race groups.
-They find long-lasting adverse effects that are larger for workers without a college degree and nonwhites.
-While these effects are partly offset by increases in the receipt of food stamps for the least advantaged, they find persistent increases in poverty.
-Mortality is increased, but only later in life, suggesting an unlucky start still has adverse effects once earnings and wage losses have faded.
+Schwandt and his co-author study the persistent effect of initial labor market conditions on labor market entrants in the United States for earnings, receipt of government support, and mortality by education, gender, and race/ethnicity.
+They find long-lasting, adverse effects that are larger for workers without a college degree and non-Whites.
+While these effects are partially offset by increases in the receipt of food stamps for the least advantaged, they find persistent increases in poverty.
+Mortality increased, but only later in life, suggesting an unlucky start still has adverse effects once earnings and wage losses have faded.